alfonsZelicko/python-linux-clipboard/README.md

 - Python 3.8+

 ## How to run:
+Just run the ```start.bat``` batch script, or...

-1. Create a virtual environment and activate it:
+1. (Optional) Create a virtual environment and activate it:
     - ```python -m venv linuxCb```
     - ```[CMD]: linuxCb\Scripts\activate```
     - ```[PowerShell]: linuxCb\Scripts\Activate.ps1```
-2. Install packages into the virtual environment:
+2. (Optional) Install packages into the virtual environment:
     - ```pip install pynput pywin32 python-dotenv```
 3. (Optional) Configure settings in `.env` file:
     - Copy `env.example` to `.env` if it doesn't exist